 Moonlight State Beach has always been a family favorite.
-The cove like setting and soft sandy beach provides hours and hours on summer fun.
+The cove-like setting and soft sandy beach provide hours and hours of summer fun.
 What I enjoy the most about this beach is that you are right in the middle of Encinitas.
-Walking north I went to check out the Stonesteps Beach staircase as well as heading a bit south to climb the D Street Beach staircase as well, Both provide excellent photo opportunities!
+Walking north, I went to check out the Stonesteps Beach staircase and headed a bit south to climb the D Street Beach staircase as well.
+Both provide excellent photo opportunities!
 Let’s have a look!

 Self Realization Fellowship Hermitage and Meditation Gardens

-Located right above Swami’s State Beach, this beautiful garden is open to the public and I highly recommend visiting.
-Most of the garden was planned and planted by Swami Paramahansa Yogananda in the early 1920’s.
+Located right above Swami’s State Beach, this beautiful garden is open to the public, and I highly recommend visiting.
+Most of the park was planned and planted by Swami Paramahansa Yogananda in the early 1920s.